 Find the right gear

 If you try to give your child your old golf clubs, the chances are huge that they will find them too long, too heavy or too stiff.
 Mostly, the length is the biggest issue that leaves the swing stuck behind the ball.
+Also, the adequate golf grip needs to be chosen.
 So, before you start the game, make sure you get the right gear for your kids.
 If you’re not really sure where to search, check out Hombre Golf Club where you can find all kinds of amazing reviews that will help you pick out everything from clubs to shoes and various gadgets.
 When you find the right gear, this will ensure your kid can get the most fun out of the game.
 Plus, they will always look the part in their proper golf attire (some might not find that fun, but other kids will love to dress up).
 Of course, as your child grows, their golf equipment will have to change, but what’s important is ‘now’—once your kids start taking golf seriously, they will be able to help you pick out the most practical and comfortable gear.

 Keep it fun